mozilla/mozilla-opennews/fellowships/info.md

 We make every attempt to match skills of Fellows with needs of news organizations when matching Fellow to organization.

 ###STIPEND AND FINANCIAL BENEFITS
-The Knight-Mozilla Fellowship is designed to allow flexibility for both Fellows and News Partners. **The standard Fellowship offers a stipend of $60,000, paid in 10 monthly installments.*** Fellows are responsible for remitting all applicable taxes and other government payments as required.
+The Knight-Mozilla Fellowship is designed to allow flexibility for both Fellows and Fellowship Partners. **The standard Fellowship offers a stipend of $60,000, paid in 10 monthly installments.** Fellows are responsible for remitting all applicable taxes and other government payments as required.

-Mozilla may, in consultation with Fellows and News Partners, elect to vary the amount and duration to accommodate the needs and availability of individual fellows and newsrooms.
+Mozilla may, in consultation with Fellows and Fellowship Partners, elect to vary the amount and duration to accommodate the needs and availability of individual fellows and newsrooms.

-To help offset cost of living in the News Partner location cities, the Fellowship also provides supplements for housing, childcare, health insurance, moving expenses, and helps pay for research/equipment and books.
+To help offset cost of living in the Fellowship Partner location cities, the Fellowship also provides supplements for housing, childcare, health insurance, moving expenses, and helps pay for research/equipment and books.
 The Fellowship also covers the costs of required travel for Fellowship activities.

 Supplements below listed as yearly maximums.